THE SYMBOLS AT THE CENTER OF ALL IMPORTANT PLACES

-- At place de l'Opéra the monument represents the regime and is itself the symbol (end of the 1860's):
+At place de l'Opéra the monument itself is the symbol, for it represents the regime (the Second Empire in the 1860's).

-An enclosed public space, converging streets, homogeneous architecture
+An enclosed space, straight, converging streets and homogeneous architecture.

 # # #